brianfalah/open-weather-interface/README.md

 You can choose these search methods:

-By city name
-By city ID
-By geographic coordinates
+By city name, By city ID, By geographic coordinates

 ## By city name
 Calls by city name.
 API respond with a list of results that match a searching word, execute: